laurenho025/face-tuner/DEVELOPMENT.md

 ## Week 4
 For this week, I focused on wrapping up the project and improving the emotion weight method.
-TODO: Improve on the difference accuracy, make buckets more specific, comments/clean-up
+I found that there was something wrong with the math/algorithm when "weighing" the emotions, so I fixed that and got the emotions to be weighed properly.

+Additionally, the "buckets" that I was using to classify the difference as a corresponing emotion were not accurate and did not work when the measured pitch was very close to the target pitch.
+To fix this, I made the buckets more specific, and had to fix some of the conditional statements to work as expected.

+Lastly, I cleaned up the code and improved on style by adding comments and removing unecessary code.
+For example, I removed the unecessary functions in the ofApp files.
+I also added a separate namespace for a lot of the constants I was reusing in my ofApp.cpp file.